adobe-apiplatform/umapi-client.py/README.md

 # Querying for Users and Groups

 These snippets presume you have constructed a UMAPI object named `api` as detailed in the last section.
-The query APIs return data in paginated form, each page contaning up to 200 results.
+The query APIs return data in paginated form, each page containing up to 200 results.
-The `adobe_umapi_client.helper`
+The `umapi_client.helper`
 module has a `paginate` utility which can will concatenate and return the results from all pages.

 ## Get a List of Users